• Skip to primary navigation

 Ingredient Notes

-If using fresh Calamari: If using fresh calamari tubes, make sure to trim any excess bits and pieces around the sides/edges.
+If using fresh Calamari or fresh squid: If using fresh calamari tubes, make sure to trim any excess bits and pieces around the sides/edges.
 Pat dry with kitchen towel/paper towel to remove excess moisture.
 Slice the tubes in ¼ to ½ inch pieces, depending on your preference.

 calamari tubes cut into circles on a cutting board